 USAT High Performance is represented in each region by a Regional Athlete Development Coordinator, or RADC.
-Certified in coaching youth and junior athletes, and specially trained to spot emerging talent, RADCs are your best local resource for junior triathlon information.
+Certified in coaching youth and junior athletes, and knowledgeable about the draft-legal development pathway, RADCs are your best local resource for junior triathlon information.